Note: This Guidance is no longer in effect and is for historical purposes only.

 Over-the-counter self-tests refer to tests that are purchased without a prescription and specimens are collected and completely processed by an individual anywhere outside of a healthcare or lab setting without the supervision of a trained professional.
 This is different than home collection kits in which specimens are collected at home, but then are sent to a laboratory for processing.
 Self-tests may use a nasal or a saliva specimen and can either be a molecular or an antigen-based test.
 Users should refer to the CDPH Updated Testing Guidance for more information about the different test types and their uses.

-In workplaces, employers are subject to the Cal/OSHA COVID-19 Emergency Temporary Standards (ETS) or in some workplaces the Cal/OSHA Aerosol Transmissible Diseases Standard, and should consult those regulations for additional applicable requirements.
+In workplaces, employers are subject to the Cal/OSHA COVID-19 Prevention Non-Emergency Regulations or in some workplaces the Cal/OSHA Aerosol Transmissible Diseases Standard, and should consult those regulations for additional applicable requirements.

 The following are recommended methods to verify unsupervised or unobserved self-test results.
 The practices listed below should strongly be considered in any context in which tests are being performed at the request of another entity, such as a school.

 * If a self-test kit as described above is used at school/other setting and the test is administered by another person (except if parent/guardian) then the regulatory requirements of professional kits need to be followed: